In this article, we are going to study what is Valve? and What are different types of valves? in detail.

 4. Expanding Plug.

-Lubricated plug valves use a lubricant mainly consists of a base oil and viscosity improver which is injected to reduce friction and seal ports under pressure between the face of the plug and the seat body.
+Lubricated plug valves use a lubricant that mainly consists of a base oil and viscosity improver which is injected to reduce friction and seal ports under pressure between the face of the plug and the seat body.

 Non-lubricated plug employs a tapered or cone-shape which works as a wedge(chock) and the body cavity presses against a polymeric sleeve.